 The path forward after a partner or spouse has been diagnosed with depression is hard to see and harder to follow.
 There’s a fine line between figuring out how to help a depressed spouse and being supportive or becoming overbearing and acting as their therapist.
 There’s also a risk of exacerbating the condition or creating cycles of personal emotional self-harm.
 How much of yourself do you have to give to your partner in support, and what is the true cost if you forget yourself in the process?
-Living with a spouse with depression isn’t impossible, but the question of how to help someone with depression without jeopardizing other bonds is complicated.
+Living with a spouse with depression isn’t impossible, but the question of how to support someone with depression without jeopardizing other bonds is complicated.
 There are a lot of questions.
 Some lack answers, but — and this is the thinnest of silver linings — most don’t.

 Before seeking answers, however, it’s important to get context.
 The most important here comes in the form of a fact: Depression, no matter the severity, looks different in different people.

 “Some of the symptoms of depression are not starkly different from that person’s overall personality,” says Dr. Michael Dulchin, a practicing psychiatrist who specializes in adult depression.
 “Sometimes it just exacerbates some of their underlying personality traits, and makes them behave in ways that their spouse already doesn’t like.”
 Other times, Dulchin says, a husband or wife with depression appears to become an entirely different person when going through a depressive episode.